-An Eastern white pine described as the Great Tree of Peace by the Indigenous population and the symbol of the Great Peace of 1701.
+An Eastern white pine described as the symbol of the Great Tree of Peace of today and of the Great Peace of 1701 by the Indigenous population in Montreal.

 Also in 2017, mayor Coderre announced that Amherst Street named after British general Jeffrey Amherst (1717-1797) was to be renamed.
 Amherst who, as an officer of the British Army supported the genocide and the deliberate killing of a large group of Indigenous peoples.